Our Lady of Walsingham raised to the rank of

 Jubilee Year 2025 resources

 In preparation for the 2025 Jubilee Year 'Pilgrims of Hope', 2024 has been designated a Year of Prayer by Pope Francis, starting this Advent.
 There is a particular focus on the Our Father, which presents us with a great opportunity to go back to the very basics of prayer.
 So this week, let us re-focus on the Our Father, and say the prayer slowly, making a special effort to attend to the words, and notice if a word, phrase, or line strikes you and remains in your heart.
-Download your weekly Lords Prayer leaflet HERE for the 5 week Lenten Course “We dare to Say” The theme for the third session on The Lord’s Prayer is: 'Give Us Our Daily Bread’.
-The old dictum, Deus Providebit (God will provide) is borne from experience, not always obvious but nevertheless real.
+Download your weekly Lords Prayer leaflet HERE for the 5 week Lenten Course “We dare to Say” The theme for the Fifth session on The Lord’s Prayer is: 'For the Glory is Ours’.
+The doxology, used in our liturgy but not often in personal prayer, is a song of praise to, and a powerful recognition of, Almighty God.
+Download the booklet below for the reflection and meditation guide.
 Read More….
 Over the coming weeks and months, we will provide suggestions and resources on how you might begin to do that.
 View Resources